There’s no place like home. And for Kristen Pflum, that place is central Kentucky.

-Kristen is a graduate of DePauw University in Greencastle, IN where she helped develop D3TV, the university’s campus TV station.
+Kristen is a graduate of DePauw University in Greencastle, Indiana, where she helped develop D3TV, the university’s campus TV station.